-The photos that you use on your website are either going to build trust or they’re going to erode trust.
+The photos that you use on your website either build trust or they erode trust.

 It’s important to use good images on your website because your visitors will know that your business is real and it’s not made-up.
 Building trust encourages your visitors to engage with you and eventually become a customer.
 At Techcare we highly encourage our customers to take their own photos but there are a few things you should know before taking your photos.

 You can use your phone to take photos for your website.

 Set up your photo carefully and look in the background.

 This seems obvious, but when you start getting into taking photos, it is often an overlooked task.
 When you set up your photo on your phone’s camera, look in the background.
 It’s important to look at the background of your photos really carefully because what is in the background will convey an idea to the visitor and this idea can be subliminal.
 For example, we’ve had some clients send us gorgeous photos of multi-million dollar homes they have built and in the background a garbage truck was driving through.
 In another case, a client took some photos and there were some orange cones in the background.
 One of our clients is a high-powered, global firm and they were taking photos of their board of directors in a conference room with a glass wall.
 When they sent the photos over to us, we noticed that the TV in the next room you could see behind the glass wall had Hillary Clinton on the television.
 For some people, this may elicit a positive reaction.
 For others, this may elicit a negative reaction, which visitors may transfer to your website.